igrorp/pre-miRNA-plot/README.md

 You can also choose the **resolution** of the images, the default is 200 pixels.
 You can increase this value for better images for publications or to be able to zoom in a particular area of the picture and not losing quality, for example, but be aware that this increases the program execution time.

-If you wanted to set the resolution of the images to 1200 pixels, you wold have to type:
+If you wanted to set the resolution of the images to 1200 pixels, you would have to type:

     premirnaplot your_file.txt -q 1200

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzQ1NDY1MzM5XX0=
+eyJoaXN0b3J5IjpbLTE0NTY2MTExMjcsMzQ1NDY1MzM5XX0=
 -->